 Description of programs

-- MAS -The MAS is a highly structured program incorporating both courses and practicum (an applied statistics project).
-A full-time student with an honours degree in statistics normally requires two years to complete the degree requirements.
+- MAS -The Master of Applied Statistics is a highly structured program incorporating both courses and an applied statistics project.
+A full-time student normally requires one year to complete the degree requirements.
 This program accepts new students only in the Fall semester.

 - PhD – The PhD programs in Mathematics and in Statistics consist of graduate courses, a two-part comprehensive examination, and a thesis embodying the results of original research of a high calibre.
 Students are expected to complete the PhD degree requirements in three to four years.
 Upon completion of the thesis, a final oral examination and defence of thesis must take place.